What is Unacceptable Academic Practice (UAP)?

 You should attend the meeting unless you have a very good reason not to and can provide evidence to confirm this.
 It may be possible to rearrange the date of the meeting; contact an advisor if you feel that you have to reschedule.
 If you do not attend, the Panel will proceed in your absence and a decision will be made without you being able to fully explain your circumstances.

 It may be possible that an advisor from the Advice Service can attend the Panel with you.
 We therefore recommend that you arrange to see an Advisor as soon as you receive the letter inviting you to the Panel; remember to bring along with you the letter or email inviting you and any evidence the University has provided you with.
-If there isn’t any evidence, ask your Department or Institute for it.
+If there isn’t any evidence, ask your Department or Faculty for it.

 What are the penalties?